bioperl/bioperl.github.io/howtos/Scrapbook.md

    my $errors = "hopefully none";

    return ($tm, $errors);
 }
 ```

 Primer 3 can be obtained [here](http://primer3.sourceforge.net/).
-If you are running a Debian based Linux distribution such as Ubuntu you can install it by typing: <bash> sudo apt-get install primer3 </bash>
+If you are running a Debian based Linux distribution such as Ubuntu you can install it by typing: `sudo apt-get install primer3`

 --[Giles.weaver](User:Giles.weaver "wikilink") 19:14, 14 April 2010 (UTC)

 ### Degenerate_primers<a name="Degenerate_primers"></a>

 *These code snippets were designed to be called from an external package.*

 This subroutine demonstrates how to return each of the oligomers present in a degenerate primer.
 It takes the sequence string of the degenerate primer and returns the oligomers that match the sequence string in an array.
-This can be used in conjunction with the snippets [here](http://www.bioperl.org/wiki/Calculating_primer_melting_temperatures) to calculate the Tm (melting temperature) mean and Tm range of degenerate primers.
+This can be used in conjunction with the snippets [here](#Calculating_primer_melting_temperatures) to calculate the Tm (melting temperature) mean and Tm range of degenerate primers.

 ```perl
 package Primer;
 use Bio::Tools::IUPAC;

 sub find_degenerates {
    my ($class, $sequence) = @_;
    my $seq_obj = Bio::Seq->new(-seq => $sequence, -alphabet => 'dna');
    my $stream  = Bio::Tools::IUPAC->new(-seq => $seq_obj);